avandenberghe/bbguild/README.md

 ## Changelog

-1.3.0.3 1x-05-2014
+1.3.0.3 17-05-2014

+-	[NEW] add new log types for armory down error, Guild updated
+-	[FIX] #220 refactored acp_dkp_mm by extraction into methods
+-	[FIX] refactored acp_dkp_guild by extraction into methods
+-	[FIX] “activated” checkbox in acp_mm_addmember.html
+-	[removed]  “joindate” columns in member list acp
+-	[NEW] last_update column in member list acp
+-	[NEW] top search criteria in in member list acp now apply for armory update
+-	[NEW] added DEACTIVATED_BY_API deactivation reason
+-	[NEW] Character api limited to 100 calls per time and to members where last_update was > 15 minutes ago
+-	[NEW] lock status if member disabled by API call
--   [NEW] if wow guild not found on armory, show message.
+-   [FIX] #213 if wow guild not found on armory, show message.
 -   [NEW] new member table columns: inactivereason, last_update;
 -	[CHG] #219 leaderboard only hows 5 biggest accounts per class.
 -	[CHG] #219 leaderboard class names aligned to class image-	[NEW] #218 add member search to roster
 -	[NEW] #218 add member search to standings
--	[NEW] #218 add member search to listmembers, listaccounts acp -	[FIX] #216 Refactor standings page, show all accounts-	[FIX] #215 Refactor standings page, add pagination-	[FIX] fixed count, shading in adjustment acp, -	[FIX] #214 add pagination to dkp account acp.
+-	[NEW] #218 add member search to listmembers, listaccounts acp -	[FIX] #216 Refactor standings page, show all accounts-	[FIX] #215 add pagination to standings page-	[FIX] fixed count, shading in adjustment acp, -	[FIX] #214 add pagination to dkp account acp.

 1.3.0.2 01-05-2014